Pseudo-concave optimization of the first eigenvalue of elliptic operators with application to topology optimization by homogenization: Conclusion

 We showed that the first eigenvalue of a certain linear elliptic operator is a pseudo-concave function with respect to a density-like parameter.
 This is a generalization of a classical result by \cite{jouron78} to the case where the first eigenvalue is not necessarily simple (hence not necessarily differentiable).
-We also applied the result to optimal design problems (topology optimization problems) relaxed by the homogenization methods to show that certain problems are pseudoconcave optimization problems.
-Due to pseudo-concavity, in maximization problems, every stationary point is a global optimal solution, and in minimization problems, there exists a global optimal solution that is an extreme point (corresponding to a 0-1 solution in optimal design problems).
-We numerically demonstrate that global optimal solutions or classical 0-1 solutions can be obtained by a simple gradient method for optimal design problems of conductivity.
-These problems can be used as a benchmark problem to test heuristic topology optimization methods used in engineering.
+We also applied the result to optimal design problems (topology optimization problems) relaxed by the homogenization method to show that certain problems are pseudo-concave optimization problems.
+Due to pseudo-concavity, in maximization problems, every stationary point is a global maximizer.
+We numerically illustrate that the computed solutions are consistent with the theoretical global maximizers and classical $0$-$1$ minimizers in the conductivity setting.
+These problems can be used as benchmark problems to test heuristic topology optimization methods used in engineering.

 More thorough studies on optimal design problems of elasticity are needed, due to both theoretical and algorithmic challenges.
 On the theoretical side, the potential non-existence of suboptimal (i.e., non-global) local optima in optimal design problems of elasticity may require the consideration of a broader class of functions than pseudo-concave functions such as invex or incave functions \cite{mishra08}, in which every stationary point is guaranteed to be globally optimal.
 On the algorithmic side, further research is needed into nonsmooth optimization methods in non-reflexive Banach spaces.